 For that reason, celebrate every step toward your goal: when you achieve a sub-goal, pause and acknowledge it.
 Close your eyes and give yourself genuine praise.

-Savor these moments—they’ll boost motivation and self-confidence.
+Savour these moments—they’ll boost motivation and self-confidence.

 P.S.: While writing a literature review—the cornerstone of your thesis—might seem daunting, setting achievable goals actually make this process more manageable.
 When you break it down into clear, actionable steps, what appears complex becomes achievable.
 In my Write a Good Literature Review Step by Step online training, I show you exactly how to apply SMART goal principles to:

-• Systematically organize your research
+Systematically organize your research

-• Identify and analyze key themes
+Identify and analyse key themes

-• Draft and refine your review section by section
+Draft and refine your review section by section

 You’ll be working on your actual literature review throughout the process, making tangible progress with each session.
 Setting clear goals transform this critical task from overwhelming to structured and achievable.